Why So Few Tropical Storms and Hurricanes in Costa Rica?

 Photos and graphics courtesy of Wikicommons.

-Our wonderful tropical paradise has a trick up its sleave – we are virtually immune from the annual barrage of violent tropical weather – though we still get the rain that keeps our forests lush and our animals happy!
-Costa Rica is the PERFECT location for your retirement, relocation, or vacation home – while you browse our local area listings, know that RE/MAX WE SELL PARADISE is your trusted real estate partner in amazing COSTA RICA!
+Our wonderful tropical paradise has a trick up its sleave.
+We are virtually immune from the annual barrage of violent tropical weather!
+Although we still get the rain that keeps our forests lush and our animals happy!
+Costa Rica is the PERFECT location for your retirement, relocation, or vacation home.
+While you browse our local area listings, know that RE/MAX WE SELL PARADISE is your trusted real estate partner in amazing COSTA RICA!